Skip to main content

 • Search functions

 Read-only tools are generally safe to enable broadly.
-The main consideration is relevance: will agents actually use them effectively?
+The main consideration is relevance—will agents actually use them effectively?

-Modifying Tools
+Modifying tools

-These tools change state or data.
-Examples:
+These tools change state or data:

-• Database inserts/updates
+• Database inserts and updates

-• File creation/deletion
+• File creation and deletion

 • API calls that trigger actions